0ashu0/CLRS/ch04/README.md

 ```
 ## Ex4.3-2
  * This exercise is checking how to overcome subtleties caused by the trailing term.
-As shown in section 4.1, it can be overcomed by subtracting a lower-order term from our previous guess.
+As shown in section 4.1, it can be overcomed by subtracting a lower-order term.
 ```cpp
  Guess :
   for a constant c, T(n) <= clg(n - 2)